Guidance for Primary Presidency

 - “The Primary presidency ensures that all boys ages 8 through 11 are registered in the Scout program and that all Scout leaders are registered and receive proper training” (Handbook 2, 5.3).
 [To find out the proper training for Scout leaders, click on the BSA’s “Trained Leader Requirements: Unit and Other Positions.”]

-- The Primary presidency member(s) responsible for Scouting should be registered with the BSA and trained.
+- The Primary presidency member(s) responsible for Scouting should be registered with the BSA and be trained.
 (See the LDS-BSA Relationships website “New Leader – Pack” or “New Leader – Eleven-year-old Scouts” for details on registration and required training for committee members.)

 The Scouting program for Primary-age boys includes two separate and distinct “units” within the ward: the Cub Scout pack and the Boy Scout troop.